-What are Alternative Aviation Fuels?
+What are Sustainable Aviation Fuels?

 However, without proper sustainability certification, some of these fuels risk having negative social and environmental impacts such as negligible greenhouse gas emissions reductions (or even increased emissions), reduced food security through the conversion of food-producing land to feedstock production, environmental degradation from deforestation, and unsustainable soil and water usage.

 The RSB Standard is a tool that can be used by everyone involved in the production and use of aviation fuel (and other products) to confirm real environmental and social sustainability in every part of its journey from field and factory to tank.